wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-staged-publishing.md

 <a name="Add"></a>
-## Add a deployment slot to a web site ##
+## Add a deployment slot to a web app ##

-The web site must be running in the **Standard** mode in order for you to enable multiple deployment slots.
+The web app must be running in the **Standard** mode in order for you to enable multiple deployment slots.

 1. On the Quick Start page, or in the Quick Glance section of the Dashboard page for your website, click **Add a new deployment slot**.